brankarios/Practice/README.md

 # Practice
-This repository contains code wrote for practicing coding (C++, Java, Python)
+This repository contains code wrote for practicing coding and leetcode problems (C++, Java, Python)